The Adventures of Bottle Top Bill and His Best Friend Corky

-The Adventures of Bottle Top Bill and His Best Friend Corky is an Australian children's animated television program that first aired on ABC2 in 2005, while also airing on Milkshake!, a program block on Channel 5 in the UK.
+The Adventures of Bottle Top Bill and His Best Friend Corky is an Australian animated children's television series that first aired on ABC Kids on 8 August 2005 to 20 April 2009, while also airing on Milkshake!, a program block on Channel 5 in the United Kingdom.
 The animation is a mixture of CGI, 2D and stop motion.

 Series synopsis

 Bottle Top Bill is a man who lives in a town called Junkyardville with his best friend Corky, a horse.
 The characters and surroundings are made up from everyday bits and pieces, the kind of things someone might throw away without even trying to recycle them, like old boxes, tape, wire mesh and paper.
 That is why people call the place Junkyardville.
 Bottle Top Bill and Corky find themselves in different surroundings and meet strange new characters each episode.
 The stories happen anywhere from ancient Egypt, mythological Greece, the Wild West, to under the sea or in outer space.